sourcegraph/handbook/content/engineering/hiring/software-engineer-coding-exercise.md

 * You can use your own development environment, and look up documentation on the internet.
 * You are not prohibited from using open-source libraries.

-If we device to move forward, we will schedule interviews with team members.
+If we decide to move forward, we will schedule interviews with team members.

 ## Distribution exercise